Communications and Computing & Engineering Building

 In the School of Communications, career development staff work with students to explore communications career interests and assist with application materials unique to communications industries such as portfolios and resume reels.
 There is a strong focus on networking, particularly with alumni of the School of Communications, to prepare students to land internships and launch careers in fields that require specific searching techniques and rely heavily on referrals.
 Students learn about a variety of job structures from traditional full-time roles to freelance work common in some areas of industry.
 Staff play an integral part in the career curriculum of the school and are the instructors of both the Media Career Development course, required for all Communications students to graduate, and all credit-bearing internship courses.

-Mission
+Mission Statement

 Advertising and Public Relations (ADPR)

 ADPR 101.
-Principles of Public Relations.3 Credits.
+Intro to Public Relations.3 Credits.

 Prerequisites: None